Updated Feb 19, 2026

 Improving Performance and Handling More Users

-Start by monitoring your app’s analytics dashboard daily.
+Start by monitoring your app's analytics dashboard daily.
 Pay attention to which screens are visited most, how long users spend on product pages, and where they abandon the checkout process.
-If you notice any slow-loading screens, address them immediately - performance issues can harm your app’s reputation and push users away.
+X-Ray, Adalo's built-in performance tool, identifies potential issues before they affect users, helping you proactively address bottlenecks.
 For apps with large product catalogs, use lazy-loading for images and paginate search results to reduce lag.

 Organizing your database efficiently is another key step.
 Use proper relationships between collections to avoid redundant queries.
 For instance, link your Products, Orders, and Users collections correctly to streamline data processing.
-If your app is expecting heavy traffic or requires complex data handling, you might want to integrate an external backend like Xano.
-While Adalo’s internal database is great for small to medium apps, an external database offers more power and flexibility for scaling beyond a few thousand users.
+With the right data relationship setups, Adalo apps can scale beyond 1 million monthly active users without requiring external database solutions.

 Conclusion

 Creating an e-commerce app is no longer a task reserved for seasoned developers or those with hefty budgets.
-Thanks to Adalo's no-code platform, you can turn your idea into a functional, revenue-generating app in just days or weeks, rather than the months it used to take.
-This guide walked you through the essentials - setting up your project, designing a user-friendly interface, integrating secure payment systems, and publishing your app across platforms with ease.
+With Adalo's AI-powered platform, you can turn your idea into a functional, revenue-generating app in days or weeks, rather than the months it used to take.
+This guide walked you through the essentials—setting up your project, designing a user-friendly interface, integrating secure payment systems, and publishing your app across platforms with ease.
 From managing databases to handling payments and users, every step highlights just how simple it is to build a reliable e-commerce solution.

 With its drag-and-drop editor and pre-made components, Adalo removes the technical hurdles, allowing you to focus on what truly matters: your products, your customers, and growing your business.
-Starting at $45 per month, Adalo’s paid plans offer the flexibility to manage and update your app on your own - no need to rely on developers.
+Starting at $36/month with unlimited usage and no record caps, Adalo's paid plans offer the flexibility to manage and update your app on your own—no need to rely on developers or worry about surprise bills as your store scales.

-Over one million apps have been built using Adalo, proving that anyone, even without technical expertise, can launch scalable and production-ready apps.
-Whether you're starting a side project or growing an established retail business, Adalo equips you with built-in analytics, performance monitoring tools, and easy upgrade options to support your growth.
+Over 3 million apps have been built using Adalo, proving that anyone, even without technical expertise, can launch scalable and production-ready apps.
+Whether you're starting a side project or growing an established retail business, the platform equips you with built-in analytics, performance monitoring through X-Ray, and infrastructure that scales to millions of users.
 You can begin with the free tier to prototype your idea, test it with real customers, and scale up as your business flourishes.
-Every feature is designed to work seamlessly, giving you the tools to evolve and improve your app over time.

 Related Blog Posts